-Often misunderstood and mis-romanticized—and such was the power of Mario Puzo’s Godfather screen adaptation—the mob genre is mistakenly celebrated at each cycle of reinvention.
+Often misunderstood, and romanticized for the wrong reasons—and such was the power of Mario Puzo’s Godfather screen adaptation—the mob genre is mistakenly celebrated at each cycle of reinvention.
 The Italian mafia in films has undergone a persistent makeover, resurrecting in newer, grimier skin each time around to the shortsighted delight of amnesiac critics.
-When The Sopranos was hailed as a gritty ode to America’s ages-old vicarious thrillseeking via its Italo American diaspora, it was as if backroom deals weren’t incessantly struck in hole-in-the-wall Missouri diners and ethnic markets courtesy of Scorsese a decade or so prior.
+When The Sopranos was hailed as a gritty ode to America’s ages-old, vicarious thrill-seeking via its Italo-American diaspora, it was as if backroom deals weren’t incessantly struck in hole-in-the-wall Missouri diners and ethnic markets courtesy of Scorsese a decade or so prior.

-All told, dispensing with the familiar was merely a departure from a fetishized New York setting eclipsed by the beginnings of TV legitimacy considering its culprit was only a stone throw’s away in Joisy.
-And unless Tony’s self-styled proclamations of grandeur weren’t to be taken seriously, it showed an egregious error on account of its writers or a case of sublime nuance in lending hypocrisy and delusions to a manipulative character when his two-bit, small-time ass proved too puny to grab headlines and and turn paparazzi heads after every other sidewalk dust-up.
+All told, dispensing with the familiar was merely a departure from a fetishized New York setting and eclipsed by the dawn of television’s newfound credibility considering its culprit was only a stone throw’s away in Joisy.
+And unless Tony’s self-styled proclamations of grandeur weren’t to be taken seriously, it showed an egregious error on account of its writers or a case of sublime nuance in affording hypocrisy and delusions to a manipulative character when his two-bit, small-time ass proved too puny to grab headlines and and turn paparazzi heads after every other sidewalk dust-up.

 No less, it seemed that for a while for a crime film to have a shot to appeal, one either had to omit ethnicity—reduce the tomatoe sauce—, adapt a Elmore Leonard novel, or move the story a few zip codes over so long as the Italian-New York combo is broken.
 Like a choice of two toppings in a Black Jack special with the small print restricting one to a type of meat.
 That’s all that’s left.
 Except every so often a new film comes along, buoyed by a bona-fide spin, presenting the genre a newer lifeline.
 A Quiet Life, like Gomorrah before it, is precisely one such film, for what carries within tinges of familiar mob tropes emerging late in the proceedings is, elsewhere, diluted in a tantalizing, low-key thriller.
 Reduce the sauce, Carmine, reduce the sauce.